 Have you ever been approached by a relative or close friend and asked to act as a loan guarantor?
-The scenario is typical for would-be borrowers that are required by lending institutions to produce a loan guarantor.
+The scenario is typical for would-be borrowers that are required by lending institutions to have a loan guarantor.
 That is a pre-condition for their loan application to be approved.
-Your natural instinct would be to oblige as a gesture of support.
-However, you should give it a serious thought before signing on.
+Your natural instinct would be to agree as a gesture of support.
+However, you should give it a serious thought before signing any loan contract.
 There are dire consequences to being a loan guarantor in the event of non-payment of the debt.
 Hence, some borrowers chose to apply for personal loan due to the flexibility of no guarantor needed.

 Responsibilities of a Loan Guarantor

 Firstly, a loan guarantor is not a co-borrower.
-Being a co-borrower means you share equal responsibility with the principal borrower in the payment of the loan.
-In simpler terms, loan guarantors are legally bound to pay back the loan if the borrower is unable to pay.
+As a co-borrower, you share equal responsibility with the principal borrower in the payment of the loan.
+As for loan guarantors, they are legally bound to pay back the loan if the borrower is unable to pay.